Kalmia: Species

-Kalmia procumbens is a widely accepted member of this genus, though it is the only species in the genus Loiseleuria according to The Plant List.
-The related Kalmiopsis (Kalmiopsis leachiana and K. fragrans) is a rare shrub endemic to southwest Oregon.
+Kalmia procumbens was treated as the only species in the genus Loiseleuria in older floras.
+The related Kalmiopsis leachiana and K. fragrans are rare shrubs endemic to southwest Oregon.

 Fossil record

 Fossil leaves of †Kalmia saxonica have been described from the Lower Miocene of Brandis, Germany and Bełchatów, Poland, †'Kalmia marcodurensis have been described from the Lower Miocene of Bitterfeld, Germany.
 In the Late Tertiary Kalmia was associated with coal-forming vegetation occurring as a component of the vegetation of bush swamps together with Cyrilla and other shrubs.
 Among recent species Kalmia angustifolia is most similar to †Kalmia saxonica in respect of morphology, while Kalmia latifolia has a very similar epidermal structure.
 These two extant species grow in the eastern part of North America from (Quebec to Florida) on acid swampy or marshy soils.